 Research has shown that women face more obstacles than men when seeking addiction treatment.
 Consequently, they are less likely to follow through with the admissions process.
-Our gender-specific and gender-separate treatment provides clients with a safe, comfortable setting where they can address issues directly related to their addiction.
+Our gender-specific and gender-separate treatment provides clients with a safe, comfortable setting where they can address issues from a “whole-person” perspective related to their addiction.
 The Women’s Recovery Center incorporates a Disordered Eating (DE) Program for those who are appropriate, and offers specialized groups and treatment modalities to meet needs that are specific to the female population.
 By serving women only, our clients benefit in important ways and learn the tools necessary for lasting recovery.

 To learn more about gender-specific addiction treatment at MARR, read “Gender-Specific Treatment (and Why It’s Essential).”

 Women are affected by addiction differently than men.
 At MARR in Atlanta, our Women’s Recovery Center (WRC) offers residential addiction treatment that is specific to the needs of adult women.
 The two-phase program structure and dedicated staff provides a safe place where women can begin working on their addiction.
 As women progress through the addiction recovery process, other core issues are often identified.
 MARR’s primary focus is the treatment of substance use disorder (formerly called chemical dependency); however, we can address additional issues and co-occurring disorders as a part of their overall treatment.

 Phase 1 – The Women’s Recovery Center requires a minimum 90-day commitment, beginning with intensive day treatment for the first 30 to 45 days.
 Phase I includes process and specialty groups, addiction education and individual therapy.
 At the conclusion of this phase, the staff and client review progress and identify treatment goals for Phase II of addiction treatment.
 The client will then meet weekly with her primary therapist to work on these goals.